learn-co-curriculum/phase-0-bash-navigation/README.md

 If I were in my home directory `/Users/kellyegreene` and said `cd mixtapes/the-masked-rapper-vol-1`, it would work!
-If I were in `/Users/annoyingbrother` and said `cd mixtapes/the-masked-rapper-vol-1`, `bash` would return an error because that sub-directory doesn't exist there – because I, Kellye Greene, am the Masked Rapper, while my brother can't rhyme.
+If I were in `/Users/annoyingbrother` and said `cd mixtapes/the-masked-rapper-vol-1`, `bash` would return an error because that sub-directory doesn't exist there (because I, Kellye Greene, am the Masked Rapper, while my brother can't rhyme).

 Relative paths exist to make it simpler to move around.
 Real life is like this too.
 If someone asks if you want to go get a slice of pizza they're probably thinking within a few blocks or miles of where you're currently located – somewhere close _relatively_ speaking.

-"Oh yeah, let's go west on 18th street, cross 6th avenue and go to the place on the corner."
+"Oh yeah, let's go West on 18th street, cross 6th Avenue and go to the place on the corner."

 What would surprise the heck out of them would be if you gave them absolute coordinates; and it would be _even more_ surprising if that location were far
 away:

-"Oh yeah, let's go to 41.890221 and -87.633904!"
+What if you replied to the question about pizza with: "Oh yeah, let's go to 41.890221 and -87.633904!"

 Latitude and longitude give _absolute_ directions based on the Equator and Prime Meridian.
 They're not commonly used by humans to make decisions on where to get lunch (even if it points to one of our favorite pizzerias in Chicago).

-So far we've been finding out where we are in the file system "tree," how about we find out what's in these directories (besides other directories)?
+So far we've been finding out where we are in the file system "tree," how about we find out what's _in_ these directories (besides other directories)?
 We'll cover that in our next lesson.

 ## Conclusion

 As we keep exploring and working with the command line, we will start to unlock and understand its full potential!
-Adopting the terminal for command-related interactions can allow us to become more productive users – we work on multiple projects, tasks, and easily switch contexts and folders.
-It's also the root (pardon the pun) of all computing systems.
-While syntax might vary between operating systems, the functions that we are given through terminal applications are the same.
+Adopting the terminal can allow us to become more productive users.

 ## Resources